 TGax editor: Change the 1st paragraph in 25.5.3.2.1 as follows:

 An AP shall not send a frame that carries a TRS Control subfield to a STA that has not set the TRS Support subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element it transmits.
+An AP shall not transmit a frame that carries a TRS Control subfield unless the frame solicits immediate acknowledgement. (#16671)